-We’re delighted that planning permission has been granted for our new church and community centre, right in the heart of Ringlestone, and we can unveil a first look at the new building.
+We’re delighted that planning permission has been granted for our new church and community centre, to be known as St Faith's Centre, right in the heart of Ringlestone.
+We can unveil a first look at the new building.

 St Faith’s Church has a long history of service to and support from the residents of Ringlestone in Maidstone.
 The church hall on the corner of Chatham Road and Moncktons Lane has been a much-loved and much-used community facility since 1935, but sadly it is showing its age, not readily accessible, and is no longer fit for purpose.